The Vikings Return

 998

-In this year the army again wended eastward, into the mouth of the Frome, and everywhere there went up as far as they would into Dorset.
+In this year the army again wended eastward, into the mouth of the Frome, and everywhere there went up as widely as they wanted into Dorset.
 And a great force was often gathered against them; but as soon as they should come together [in battle], then was there ever, through something, flight determined on; and in the end they [the Vikings] ever had the victory.
 And then another time they quartered themselves in the Isle of Wight, and provisioned themselves the while from Hampshire and from Sussex.

 999